 Page Charges will not be made.

 Reprints.
 Fifty free reprints will be supplied for full-length papers only.
-The publisher will send authors a form enabling further reprints to be ordered at prices listed on the form.
+The publisher will send authors of full-length papers a form enabling further reprints to be ordered at prices listed on the form.